makersacademy/airport_challenge/README.md

 This challenge can be implemented in many ways.
 I decided to design it from the plane.
 So the plane is a main actor.

-The plane lands itself to the specified airport or take-off from it if granted clearance.
+The plane lands itself to the specified airport or takes-off from it, if granted clearance.
 While the airport's job is to allow landings/take-offs based on the weather and available capacity.

 Domain
 ---------